Programs at Four Institutions Earn NAEYC Early Childhood Higher Education Accreditation; Programs at Eleven Institutions Renew Accreditation

-WASHINGTON — The National Association for the Education of Young Children’s (NAEYC) Commission on the Accreditation of Early Childhood Higher Education Programs is pleased to announce that it has granted first-time accreditation to programs at two institutions of higher education and renewed accreditation for programs at nine institutions during its summer meeting.
-This brings the total number of institutions with currently accredited programs to 185 in 38 states across the country.
+WASHINGTON — The National Association for the Education of Young Children’s (NAEYC) Commission on the Accreditation of Early Childhood Higher Education Programs is pleased to announce that it has granted first-time accreditation to programs at four institutions of higher education and renewed accreditation for programs at eleven institutions during its summer meeting.
+This brings the total number of institutions with accredited programs to 180 in 39 states and territories across the country.

 Early childhood professional preparation programs serve a wide range of students and prepare early childhood educators for a variety of early learning settings.
 Accreditation serves as a mechanism for ensuring a consistent and high level of program quality and alignment to the NAEYC Initial Standards for Early Childhood Professional Preparation Programs while respecting the unique mission and context of each degree program, its host institution, and its community.